safiyu/ijelly/README.md

 # 🍎 ijelly

 A pixel-perfect, functionally robust Apple TV-inspired theme for Jellyfin. **ijelly** brings a premium, glassmorphic aesthetic and tactile interactions to your media library, optimized for both desktop and lean-back TV experiences.
+This theme is optimized for samsung TV's and Desktop.

 ---